 Understanding the difference between loose slots and tight slots is going to be pivotal to your slot machine strategy.
 Every slot player wants to win more money, right?

 Let’s look an example:

 50 Lions slot machines by Aristocrat are popular on Vegas casino floors.
-This is a 5-reel and 3-row video slot with all the modern features players like, with bonuses, wild symbols, a scatter symbol, but nothing too much in terms of video cut scenes or complex side bets or bonus games.
-It’s accessible to a huge number of players and that’s why you can find it on lots of different gaming floors.
+This is a 5-reel and 3-row video slot with all the modern features players like.
+These include bonuses, wild symbols, and a scatter symbol.
+But it offers nothing much in terms of video cut scenes or complex side bets or bonus games.
+It’s accessible to a huge number of players.
+That’s why you can find it on lots of different gaming floors.

 The standard issue game of 50 Lions has an RTP of 94.71%.

 That doesn’t mean that every version you find in Vegas has that same RTP.
 Casinos are allowed to alter games to change the theoretical return percentage.
 This is done mainly by changing the pay tables in subtle ways or by actually changing the programming of the game itself.

 In fact, there could be as much as a 10% difference between that game at The Venetian and the game at the Peppermill.

 Does RTP Really Affect a Slot Machine’s Play?

 I think this question really means “Will I notice any difference between two games with different RTPs?”

 You have to take RTP numbers with a Vegas-sized grain of salt.
 That’s because these numbers only become true when you consider them over an infinite period of time.
 In the short-term, you will not see exactly 97% of your money paid back when you play a slot with a 97% RTP for an hour or two.
 In fact, the less time you play, the less a game is like its posted RTP figure.